barfowl/OpenSubdiv/opensubdiv/far/README.txt

 PatchTree using the Far::PatchBuilder class, which supports all types of both quad and triangular patches with little effort.
 There are other ways to organize the data in a PatchTree -- the organization implemented is just one possibility and not necessarily preferred.
+Patches were included for interior nodes of the quadtree (which was adapted from the tree from Far::PatchMap) and the public base level evaluation methods were overloaded with an optional depth argument so that patches at any depth in the tree can be evaluated.
+There are other extensions (e.g. parametric rotations) that also warrant consideration but are not addressed here.
-There are other extensions such as rotations or patches at interior nodes of the tree that also warrant consideration but are not addressed here.
-These do not significanly impact the usage of the PatchBuilder in constructing the tree.
+These do not significantly impact the usage of the PatchBuilder in constructing the tree.

 The secondary purpose in building the rest of the classes around the PatchTree is to raise issues for how this functionality will eventually be presented through